broxus/nekoton-python/docs/src/pages/index.md

 # Nekoton-Python

 Nekoton-Python is a Python binding for [Nekoton](https://github.com/broxus/nekoton), a Rust library that acts as the foundation for wallets interacting with TVM (TON Virtual Machine) compatible blockchains.
-This binding allows Python developers to utilize Nekoton's functionality in their applications, offering an abstraction over transport and support for [TIP-3.1](https://docs.everscale.network/standard/TIP-3) / Ever tokens.
+This binding allows Python developers to utilize Nekoton's functionality in their applications, offering an abstraction over transport and support for Native tokens.
 It can be used to develop Python applications that interact with blockchain.

 Nekoton-Python primarily consists of the following modules: